Yevhen-Tkachenko-1/Java-Multithreading-Demo/README.md

 2. Check console output.
 3. Review code in this [package](multithreading/src/main/java/com/yevhent/concurrency/locks/nonblocking).

-- **Non-Blocking Look**: using locks solves problem of data race, but requires you to wait unit lock is released.<br>
+- **Non-Blocking Look**: using locks solves problem of data race, but requires you to wait unit lock is released.
-  In case you don't need immediate result and have some other job to do you can use **lock try**.<br>
+  In case you don't need immediate result and have some other job to do you can use **lock try**.
   If lock is free you will take it, otherwise you will skip locked part and do alternative or just next job.

 #### Demo 7: Read-Write Locks